 A financial guarantee contract is a contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payment when due in accordance with the original or modified terms of a debt instrument.
-A financial guarantee contract issued by the Group and not designated as at fair value through profit or loss is recognized initially at its fair value less transaction costs that are directly attributable to the issue of the financial guarantee contract.
+A financial guarantee contract issued by the Group and not designated as fair value through profit or loss is recognized initially at its fair value less transaction costs that are directly attributable to the issue of the financial guarantee contract.
 Subsequent to initial recognition, the Group measures the financial guarantee contract at the higher of: (i) the amount determined in accordance with IAS 37 'Provisions, Contingent Liabilities and Contingent Assets'; and (ii) the amount initially recognized less, when appropriate, cumulative amortization recognized in accordance with IAS 18 'Revenue'.
-As at March 31, 2013 and 2014, the Group did not have any material financial guarantee contracts.